Yamanaka-Lab-TUAT/DNN-NMT/README.md

 1. Open "CONFIG" tab and enter the values of Max Epoch and Batch Size.
 For example, you can use Max Epoch = 100 and Batch Size = 8.
 1. Select the optimizing algorithm in "Optimizer" shown in "CONFIG" tab.
-1. Start training of NN by pushing "F5 button".
+1. Start the training of NN by pushing "F5 button".

 <a id="7"></a>
 #### Re-training NN (Transfer learning)
-- If you want to re-train our NN using your datasets, please do the following procedures:
+- If you want to re-train the NN using your datasets, please do the following procedures:

 1. Open "EDIT" tab and select the parameters which you want to fix.
 For example, you can select convolution and BatchNormalization layers.
 1. Enter 0 (zero) to "...LRateMultiplier" shown in the property of the selected laters.
 This prevents to change the parameters used in the trained NN.